ofsaleem/mimiga/README.md

 youtube uploader gui in electron

-takes mp3 file and image file and creates a video, then uploads it to youtube
+takes audio file and image file and creates a video, then uploads it to youtube